nielsrhansen/msgl/quick-start.md

     ## Pancreas   2.2165935 -0.4771551 -0.86238089  1.49733450 -0.02583901
     ## Squamous   3.2212960  .          .          -0.01105621  .

-If we count the total number of non-zero parameters in the model we get, in this case 250 which is close to the expected based on the cross validation estimate.
+If we count the total number of non-zero parameters in the model we get in this case 250, which is close to the expected based on the cross validation estimate.

 ### 6\.
 Use your model for predictions